Gateway to a New World: Rare Photos From Ellis Island

 (By some estimates, a full third of the population of the United States — more than 100 million people — can trace their ancestry to immigrants who first arrived at Ellis Island.
 Few Americans, meanwhile, recall that both Liberty Island and much of Ellis Island are not in New York, at all, but are instead part of the great state of New Jersey.)

-On the anniversary of the November day in 1954 when Ellis Island closed — after seeing more than 12 million immigrants pass through its doors — LIFE.com offers a series of Eisenstaedt’s pictures, many of which have never been published before.
+Here, as Ellis Island reopens a year after Superstorm Sandy, LIFE.com offers a series of Eisenstaedt’s pictures, many of which have never been published before.
 Here, in black and white, are the faces, the clothes, and even the dreams and the fears of people who have crossed thousands of miles to get to this very spot — and have been stopped, for the moment, from going any further by the one force capable of thwarting hope: bureaucracy.

 Some of the pictures in this gallery appeared in the November 13, 1950 issue of LIFE.
 The story explained the photos, and the situation on the island, this way: